Banking made easy with LuxTrust Mobile

 A rainy Sunday - time to tidy up your desk!
 It's an activity that often leads to long-lost items being found, such as the document Marc was looking for…

 Starting secondary school is a big step towards greater independence for your child and a step towards adolescence.

-Summer is almost over and Sophie's niece Emma is already excited to go back to school again.
-She's looking forward to avid discussions with her teachers and learning new things.
-But let’s not forget that she’ll be able to see her friends regularly.
-She will finally be able to have lunch with her girlfriends, or get ice cream and go to the movies after school.
-But what does that mean for her parents?
-Sophie remembers the feeling of excitement after the summer break.
+Summer is drawing to a close and Sophie's niece Emma is already eager to get back to school.
+She's looking forward to engaging in passionate discussions with her teachers and learning new things, not to mention making new friends.
+She'll have lunch with her girlfriends and meet them for ice cream or a movie after school.
+But what about her parents?
+Sophie remembers how excited she was as a first-year secondary girl.
 All the silly things they did back then...

-And if one day, she decides that she wants to go on her first solo adventure, she can use MIA to save up for holidays with her friends.
+And if one day she decides to embark on her first solo-adventure, she can use MIA (the personal financial assistant) to save for a future holiday with her friends.

 Not sure yet?
 An advisor will be able to suggest the right solutions for you and your child, just get in touch.